 Life-changing problems or even everyday stress can trigger erectile dysfunction.
 Talking about these things with a licensed therapist can ease sexual anxiety and help you feel more confident in your relationship.

-Usually you’ll only need a handful of sessions.
-You may want to include your partner, as well.
+You may want to include your partner in these sessions as well.

-The first things doctors usually prescribe to men with erectile dysfunction are pills like:
+The first things doctors usually prescribe to people with erectile dysfunction are pills like:

 They are taken anywhere from 15 minutes to 36 hours before having sex, depending on the drug.
 You shouldn’t use these more than once a day.

 Staxyn dissolves in the mouth.
 The other medications are swallowed.